NUKE

 There are actually a few classifications of "Super Soldiers":

 The way NEW X-MEN words it, it sounds like the use of medicated psychopaths ended with the Weapon IX trial.
 So what part of the Weapon Plus Project did Nuke come from?
-As far as we knew, he was neither a mutant (VII-today), nor an ethnic minority (IV-VI), and he certainly wasn't an animal.
+As far as we knew, he was neither a mutant (VIII-today), nor an ethnic minority (IV-VI), and he certainly wasn't an animal.
 So what was his designation?

 Flank's Answer: We've seen the Weapon Plus project return to previous experiments; Wolverine, Maverick, Sabretooth, etc. were part of the original Weapon X, but it was resurrected at some point to produce Deadpool, Slayback, Kane and others, and it's currently been revived and has a whole comic series following its exploits.
-Nuke seemed to be another attempt to recreate the Project: Rebirth serum, which was said to be the most successful of all the Weapon Plus ; perhaps he was designated Weapon I as well?
+Nuke seemed to be another attempt to recreate the Project: Rebirth serum, which was said to be the most successful of all the Weapon Plus; perhaps he was designated Weapon I as well?
 Or maybe he was just an ethnic minority and it wasn't obvious.

 Wolverine: Origins reveals him as another attempt to recreate Wolverine.